louismullie/temp-data/markdown_final/413b84ff-c7ad-483b-ba0e-70eebaa8d8cf.md

 ## Answer

 > Let's see… What do we have here?
 The user is asking whether clindamycin can be used for Klebsiella infections.
 Let's break this down step-by-step.
 First, I need to think about clindamycin's labeled antibacterial spectrum and intrinsic activity.
 Then, I should verify the microbiology of Klebsiella and whether that aligns with clindamycin's activity.
 Next, I will review contemporary guideline recommendations for treating Klebsiella across common syndromes to see if clindamycin is ever endorsed.
-Finally, I need to consider stewardship and safety implications to frame a clear recommendation [^114QPBjx] [^112qhAQC].
+Finally, I need to consider stewardship and safety implications to frame a clear recommendation.

 > Let me first confirm clindamycin's labeled activity.
 The FDA labeling indicates clindamycin is for serious infections due to susceptible anaerobes and certain gram-positive organisms, specifically streptococci, pneumococci, and staphylococci, with cautions to reserve use because of C. difficile risk; there is no indication for gram-negative Enterobacterales such as Klebsiella, and its labeled spectrum does not include these organisms [^114QPBjx] [^112qdYXd] [^114vKwKX].